MetallEast/Unity-Tips/README.md

 [GameEvent.cs](Scripts/GameEvent.cs) — event implementation through a scriptable object.

 [WalkDetector.cs](Scripts/WalkDetector.cs) — determines whether 2 VR Hand Controllers (or pair gameobjects like character hands or legs) move as if walking.

+[FontBalancer.cs](Scripts/FontBalancer.cs) — set the font size of the text boxes to the same size after completing the best fit setting.